-Cultural Immersion Grant - Each spring the International Programs Committee awards a grant of up to $3,000 to immerse a College staff member in an unfamiliar culture outside the United States for 1-2 weeks (this may be an English-speaking country) during the summer.
-Activities can include language learning, participation in organized seminars or other professional development opportunities.
+Cultural Immersion Grant - Each spring the International Programs Committee awards a grant of up to $3,000 to immerse a College staff member in an unfamiliar culture outside the United States for 1-2 weeks (this may be an English-speaking country).
+Activities can include language learning, visits to partner institutions or other professional development opportunities.
 The time abroad does not count against annual leave.
-Download the application and IP Grant budget forms.
-Deadline and funding period TBA.
+Download the

 Ms. Diane Land, 2007